Inca (video game): Release

-Originally released in diskettes, the game was also released as Inca Multimedia CD.
+Originally released on diskettes, the game was also released as Inca Multimedia CD.
 The remake provides some longer or additional cutscenes and an updated soundtrack (as well as full voiceover soundtrack) in Audio CD format, read directly from the disc; the introduction features the song "Inca People" by J.M.
 Marrier composed for the game.

-The game in the CD version is divided in 16 chapters instead of 12, allowing the player to resume to more specific checkpoints.

-The Mayan level has an additional area with more puzzles.
+The game in the CD version is divided in 16 chapters instead of 12, allowing the player to resume to more specific checkpoints, and the Mayan level has an additional area with more puzzles.

 Reception

 Computer Gaming World stated in September 1993 that despite excellent audio and good graphics "the game failed to achieve its full potential", with abrupt arcade sequences interrupting the story; "As a result, Inca comes across as a loosely strung together series of action sequences, mazes and puzzles", which would "not strongly appeal to either action gamers or adventurers".
 The magazine advised purchasing another Sierra game and the Inca soundtrack on CD.
 In April 1994 the magazine said that the game had "puzzles of modest difficulty and joystick bustin' action sequences", "but the plot and, to a lesser degree, the interface left much to be desired".
 Reviewing the CD-i version, GamePro praised the "outstanding, imaginative story line that spans time and space" and the "cool, magical music punctuated by South American flute tunes", but commented that the poor controls and frequent load times slow the game to a crawl.
 Power Unlimited gave the cd-i version as score of 90% summarizing: "Inca is an example of how the CD-I player can produce a good game.
 A game that combines action, adventure and riddles with beautiful images and sounds."

 Next Generation gave the CD-i version of the game one star out of five, criticizing the CD-ROM's loading times and voice acting.